unionai/unionai-docs/source/getting-started/index.md

 ## Signing up for a Union Serverless account

 * Sign up for Union Serverless at: [signup.union.ai](https://signup.union.ai).
-* Once you've received confirmation that you're off the waitlist:
+* Once you've received confirmation that you're off the wait list:
     * Navigate to [serverless.union.ai](https://serverless.union.ai) to see the dashboard:

 ![Dashboard](/_static/images/dashboard.png)